battlin6/RISC-V-CPU/Calendar.md

 + Begin to write.

 12.18
 + About trail reset, referring to https://zhuanlan.zhihu.com/p/312951091

+1.2
++ Almost complete